alexgo-io/alex-v1-docs/developers/smart-contracts/README.md

 #### Blocklisted operators

 The `amm-registry-v2-01` contract features the ability to update (on admin operator request) and query a list of blacklisted addresses that are prohibited from operating within the trading pool.
-The `amm-pool-v2-01` contract delegates the task of this verification to the registry, which performs a check against the `tx-sender`.
+The `amm-pool-v2-01` contract delegates the task of this verification to the Registry, which performs a check against the `tx-sender`.

 ### Imported Traits